Hilton Head island's "high" season is from about Easter to Labor Day. Outside of

 vehicle from the drivers right you stand a good chance of being hit (I see it

 many times every year).
+Try crossing behind the vehicle.
 If you rent a bike ask the company what their policy is

 regarding stolen bikes.
 Once in a while someone "borrows" a bike